Fox-Studios-Scratch/countdownuntilhalloween/README.md

 # Contributions:

 If you have any suggestions for how to improve this program, please feel free to contribute to the project.
-You can find the source code on GitHub at [LINK TO GITHUB REPO].

 # License: